The Newport MFA in Creative Writing - Affiliated Faculty

 Edgar Kunz is the author of the poetry collections "Tap Out" (Mariner, 2019), a New York Times "New & Noteworthy" pick, and "Fixer," forthcoming from Ecco/HarperCollins in August 2023.
 His writing has been supported by fellowships and awards from the National Endowment for the Arts, the Maryland State Arts Council, MacDowell, the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Vanderbilt University (where he earned his MFA) and Stanford University, where he was a Wallace Stegner Fellow.
 His poems appear widely, including in The New Yorker, The Atlantic, Poetry, Ploughshares and American Poetry Review.
 He lives in Baltimore and teaches at Goucher College.

 Allen Kurzweil is a novelist, journalist, teacher and inventor.
-Educated at Yale University and the University of Rome, he has written for numerous publications, including The New Yorker, The New York Times, The Wall Street Journal and Vanity Fair, and has received fellowships from the Guggenheim Foundation, Fulbright Commission, National Endowment for the Humanities and the Center for Scholars and Writers at the New York Public Library.
-The most recent of his six books, "Whipping Boy: The Forty-Year Search for a Twelve-Year-Old Bully," was excerpted in the New Yorker and won the 2016 Edgar Award for best fact crime.
+Educated at Yale University and the University of Rome, he has published four novels and written for numerous publications, including The New Yorker, The New York Times, The Wall Street Journal and Vanity Fair.
+He has received fellowships from the Guggenheim Foundation, Fulbright Commission, the National Endowment for the Humanities and the Center for Scholars and Writers at the New York Public Library.
+His literary prizes include the 2016 Edgar Award (Best Fact Crime) for "Whipping Boy," an investigative memoir, and the Premio Grinzane Cavour for his historical novel "A Case of Curiosities."

 Beth Ann Fennelly